Sustainsys/Saml2/doc/Configuration.md

 `Minimum` is an inclusive comparison, meaning the specified classRef or anything better is accepted. `Better` is exclusive, meaning that the specified classRef is not accepted.

-####`assertionConsumerServiceUrl` Attribute
-*Optional Attribute of the [`<kentor.authServices>`](#assertionConsumerServiceUrl-attribute) element.*

-Optional attribute that indicates the base url of the AuthServices endpoints.
-Defaults to `Url` of the current request base `System.Web.HttpRequestBase` if not specified.
-This can usually be left as the default, but if your internal address of the application is diffrent the external address this can correct a wrongly set `AssertionConsumerServiceURL` in the `saml2p:AuthnRequest`.

 ###`<metadata>` Element
 *Optional child element of the [`<kentor.authServices>`](#kentor-authservices-section) element.*